-Given the relevance of the IW on both flow completion times and Internet traffic burstiness leading to losses, an empirical understanding of the IW is necessary to understand current network performance.
+Given the relevance of the IW on both flow completion times and Internet traffic burstiness leading to losses, an empirical study of the IW is necessary to understand current network performance aspects.
 This understanding has been gained in both active and passive measurement studies.
-With regards to active measurements, Medina et al. [18] probed 85 k servers in 2004 and found most servers to be on an IW of one or two with only 1% of host having an IW larger than four.
-Our measurements are methodological similar to those of Medina, but with a direct focus on CDNs which were still on the rise in 2004 and did not have as much footprint as today.
-With regards to passive measurements, Oian et al. [19] inferred IW distributions from several traces in 2009.
+With regard to active measurements, Medina et al. [20] probed 85 k servers in 2004 and found most servers to be on an IW of one or two with only 1% of hosts having an IW larger than four.
+Our measurements are similar to those of Medina in terms of methodology but we especially focus on CDNs which were still on the rise in 2004 and did not have as much footprint as today.
+Regarding passive measurements, Qian et al. [21] inferred IW distributions from several traces in 2009.
 While their dataset covers traces captured in a diverse set of networks and also covers non-publicly visible hosts they did not discuss the impact of CDNs in their study.
-A small-scale study by CDNPlanet [12] probed 15 CDNs via HTTP and found 6 to use IW10 and others to use larger IWs.
-Our work is similar to that of CDNPlanet in that we share the same goal to shed light on CDN IW configurations, but their methodology did not allow CDNPlanet to grasp a broad assessment of CDN IW configurations which is the focus of this work.
-In [14] we proposed an approach to estimate TCP's IW for all reachable IPv4 HTTP and TLS hosts which forms the basis of this work.
-Our previous approach did enumerate the IPv4 space without host names as a-priori knowledge, thus it cannot measure CDN-hosted sites that use the server name (SNI) within the TLS handshake to indicate which site to deliver.
-Many CDNs will only respond with an error paper when no server name is presented, which is often insufficient data to establish an initial window for the probed host and therefore CDNs are not accurately represented in our previous work.
-The extension and application to measure CDN IW configuration thus is the focus of this work.
+A small-scale study by CDNPlanet [13] probed 15 CDNs via HTTP and found 6 to use IW10 and others to use larger IWs.
+Our work is similar to that of CDNPlanet, we share the same goal to shed light on CDN IWs but their methodology (manual inspection of packet traces) limits a broad assessment of CDN IW configurations which is one focus of this work.
+An unknown vantage point and limiting TCP receive windows further limits the comparability of their study to ours.
+In [15], we proposed an approach to estimate TCP's IW for all reachable IPv4 HTTP and TLS hosts.
+We used this approach in [16] to estimate CDN IW configurations.
+This paper extends upon these works as we use our findings that 1% random samples of IPv4 are enough to estimate the IW distribution in IPv4 and provide a longitudinal analysis of the evolution of IWs in IPv4 over the course of 1.5 years.
+Further, we extend our analysis and provide IW estimations for more CDNs while also extending our result discussion, e.g., providing more insights into the packet pacing that we found.
+Moreover, this paper extends these works by projecting our real-world findings back into a testbed to evaluate the effects of increased IWs on flow completion time when subject to competing traffic.
+In this regard, we examine the advances of TCP pacing.
+The idea of pacing TCP flows goes back to the observations of ACK clocking in [22] which motivated pacing in [23] to clock data until ACKs arrive but has first been extensively studied in [24].
+Their simulative results employ a non-bursty pacing implementation and their focus is on long-lived connections in contrast to the impact of pacing at the start of the connection.
+Similarly, work on router buffer sizing [25] has shown that tiny buffers can only be realized when some form of pacing is used, an observation that we are able to qualitatively validate.
+Wei et al. [26] replicate many experiments from [24], e.g., with different TCP variants, and their simulations show that the congestion control algorithm itself has a large impact.
+Motivated by this, we rely on emulation of real implementations to study how pacing affects the slow start behavior, in this regard TCP Jump Start [27] is similar by abandoning an IW and simply pacing out all data.
+Yet, again, this work is based on simulations, to the best of our knowledge the behavior of Linux's pacer has not been analyzed in academic work which is a new contribution of this paper.

 III.
-MEASURING CDN IW CONFIGURATIONS
+MEASURING IW CONFIGURATIONS IN THE WILD